 Information workers create reports for personal use and perhaps for other people in an organization.
-Information workers are typically not data processing professionals, but rather, hold other positions in an organization that require access to information and the ability to retrieve and report on that information.
+Information workers hold positions in an organization that require access to information and the ability to retrieve and report on that information.
 An information worker is familiar with the kinds of data maintained by an organization and seeks to use this data to support other job functions.

 To help you quickly get started with the Reporting Services tools and documentation, the following topics provide key information about viewing, printing, and subscribing to reports.
 You can also use these links to learn how to build and publish simple reports.
-To view additional information in the documentation, from these topics you can sync to the Table of Contents in SQL Server Books Online, where you will find related topics on advanced features in SQL Server 2005 Reporting Services.
+To view additional information in the documentation, from these topics you can sync to the table of contents in SQL Server Books Online, where you will find related topics on advanced features in Reporting Services.